kathlab/jupyter-covasim/README.md

 # Jupyter Notebook with Covasim

-This docker project creates a container with Jupyter Notebook and Covasim. __The web gui of Covasim currently does not work!__
+This docker project creates a container with Jupyter Notebook and Covasim with Covasim web app.

 Docker requirements:
 ---